asibic/glassalpha/README.md

 # GlassAlpha

-An ([open source](https://glassalpha.com/reference/trust-deployment/#licensing-dependencies)) toolkit to generate deterministic, regulator-ready PDF audit reports for tabular ML models.
+**Ever tried explaining your ML model to a regulator?**

+GlassAlpha is an ([open source](https://glassalpha.com/reference/trust-deployment/#licensing-dependencies)) ML compliance toolkit that makes tabular models **transparent, auditable, and regulator-ready**.

+Generate deterministic PDF audit reports with statistical confidence intervals, fairness analysis, and policy-as-code compliance gates.
+No dashboards.
+No black boxes.
+Just byte-stable evidence packs you can submit to regulators.

-_Note: GlassAlpha is currently pre-alpha while I’m still making significant changes.
-I’ll cut the first official release and publish it on PyPI once things stabilize.
-The audits do run and the package works, so feel free to try it out, feedback welcome!_
+_Note: GlassAlpha is currently pre-alpha while I'm actively developing.
+The audits work and tests pass, so feel free to try it out—feedback welcome!
+First stable release coming soon._

 ## Get started